stanfordnlp/CoreNLP/_pages/ner.md

 The entity mention detection will be based off of the tagging scheme.
 This is accomplished with an `EntityMentionsAnnotator` sub-annotator.

+You can find a more detailed description of this annotator [here](https://stanfordnlp.github.io/CoreNLP/entitymentions.html)

 If a basic IO tagging scheme (example: PERSON, ORGANIZATION, LOCATION) is used, all contiguous sequences of tokens with the same tag will be marked as an entity.

 If a more advanced tagging scheme (such as BIO with tags like B-PERSON and I-PERSON) is used, sequences with the same tag